This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The period it takes for you to give water to snake plants after re-potting depends on the moisture levels in the soil.
 Environmental factors such as temperature, exposure to direct sunlight, and humidity affect how soon the soil dries out.

 Only water your snake plants two inches deep when the soil is dried.
 How do you know if the snake plant needs water?
-You can try to feel the soil particles’ dryness by using your fingers.
+You can try to feel the soil particles’ dryness with your fingers.
 Resist watering the plant if there is still some moisture in the soil.

 Pour water directly into the soil and avoid moistening the leaves.
 Snake plants are desert plants and don’t appreciate too much moisture on their leaves.
 Pouring water on the plant leaves can lead to problems associated with overwatering.